xyb3rt/acme.vim/README.md

 * Manage windows with the mouse:

-	A window can be closed by middle-clicking its status bar.
+	A window can be closed by middle-clicking its layout box at the beginning of its status bar.
 The space of the closed window is put into the focused one if they are in the same column.

 	A window can be moved by dragging its status bar while holding down the right mouse button.
 The window is moved above or below the one over